 - To migrate from your existing virtual gateway to a transit gateway without making any changes, you can use a ModifyVpnConnection API call.
-Because this might cause downtime, consider making changes during your scheduled maintenance window.
+However, this call might cause downtime, so consider making changes during your scheduled maintenance window.

 Step 1: Create a transit gateway

 Follow the steps to create a transit gateway.

 When configuring the transit gateway, be sure to select Auto accept shared attachments to enable automatic acceptance of cross-account attachments.